Last Updated on 17 December, 2020 by Veronica

 Mar del Plata, the happy city

-Mar del Plata is called “La Feliz” or “the happy city”, no one agrees on why this name, some say it is because when the worker started to enjoy the vacation they went to Mar del Plata the whole family and they all were seen happy, others say it is by the name of the ranch of Patricio Peralta Ramos, founder of the city.
-I prefer the way when people go, they’re happier.
+Others say it is by the name of the ranch of Patricio Peralta Ramos, founder of the city.
+I prefer the way when people go; they’re happier.

-Check out: Best Travel Insurance for your trips
+Check out: Best Travel Insurance for your trips.

 Taxi drivers are the same all over the world…

-If you go down this avenue my street is in a forbidden direction, then you can turn left in the street before or the next one, but which wanted to take this man, no idea.
+If you go down this avenue, my street is in a forbidden direction, then you can turn left in the street before or the next one, but which wanted to take this man, no idea.
 I think he wanted to take us for a walk through the port and then take us home.

-The thing is that if you pass the second street, you only have one more left before you get to an avenue, when you passed the second option.
-There I was angry and I made it known.
-He apologised and blah blah blah, but you don’t get a sense of the anger I had when I realized he wanted to scam us.
+There I was, angry, and I made it known.
+He apologized and blah blah blah, but you didn’t get a sense of the anger I had when I realized he wanted to scam us.

 Driving in Mar del Plata

-We went through the harbor first, we saw the Sea Wolves reserve, and before we pulled to the south, we passed Punta Mogotes and my sister says to have a drink in Waikiki (the beach that follows Punta Mogotes), so we headed towards Waikiki.
+We went through the harbor; first, we saw the SeaWolves reserve, and before we pulled to the south, we passed Punta Mogotes, and my sister said to have a drink in Waikiki (the beach that follows Punta Mogotes), so we headed towards Waikiki.

-But one of the “beautiful” things about Mar del Plata is signaled on the streets, as it was not clear where we had to turn, we went through the parking lot of Punta Mogotes, which obviously did not arrive but we could leave the car and walk, but we decided to try again, so we went out to pick up the avenue again or kind of highway to take us south, but as the signaled shines by its absence, we went the other way and saw that we were going to end up in the opposite lane of this highway, so we reversed, it would have been about 100 meters or less,
+We went through the parking lot of Punta Mogotes, which obviously did not arrive but we could leave the car and walk, but we decided to try again, so we went out to pick up the avenue again or kind of highway to take us south, but as the signaled shines by its absence.

-and that we see when we are doing this donkey, that there was a police in a quad looking at us, we already think we are going to get a fine, we’re driving reckless, opposite sense… blab blab, but no, the police are, they looked at us, waited for us to finish and left, he didn’t make us a gesture of what you’re doing!!!
-So we already understood why in Mar del Plata they drive worse than in Buenos Aires, it’s because nobody tells them anything.
+And that we see when we are doing this donkey, that there was a police in a quad looking at us, we already think we are going to get a fine, we’re driving reckless, an opposite sense… blab blab, but no, the police are, they looked at us, waited for us to finish and left, he didn’t make us a gesture of what you’re doing!!!

-We were already hallucinating that everyone skipped the traffic lights, and when we asked our friends or family they would tell us: it’s because of insecurity, if I’m clear at 11 in the morning and also crossing them at 100 km/h, what I think is that they’ve been savaged, don’t take it the wrong way, if there’s any marplatense reading this, I’ve driven a motorbike until I left mardel and it wasn’t driving like this and if you did you’d be fined (I speak from experience, hehe).
+If I’m clear at 11 in the morning and also crossing them at 100 km/h, what I think is that they’ve been savaged, don’t take it the wrong way; if there’s any marplatense reading this, I’ve driven a motorbike until I left mardel.
+It wasn’t driving like this, and if you did, you’d be fined (I speak from experience, hehe).

-On the subject of insecurity, in the week we were there, we didn’t see it, it’s more, we saw a living city, with people everywhere.
-It is also true that we did not go into any strange place, just as in Madrid there are neighborhoods that I do not go to…
+On the subject of insecurity, in the week we were there, we didn’t see it, what’s more, we saw a living city, with people everywhere.

 Another thing is that when you leave the tourist area, the streets are a bit bad and it looks like a different city.
-And it would be nice to be looked after everywhere alike, not only for the tourist, but also for the people there.
+And it would be nice to be looked after everywhere alike, not only for the tourist but also for the people there.

-If you ever go around La Feliz, have to eat some churros in Manolo, (it’s in Alem, downtown and on the coast), some Boston “Facturas”, it would be nice if you could have a drink at La Princesa, but it’s gone.
-I would give you more places, but every time I go they have new names.
-You can eat well almost everywhere and the customer attention is very good and you have to leave a tip.
-Eating is still cheap, despite inflation.
+If you ever go around La Feliz, have to eat some churros in Manolo (it’s in Alem, downtown and on the coast), some Boston “Facturas,” it would be nice if you could have a drink at La Princesa, but it’s gone.

 I’m probably doing another post to Mar del Plata another day.